Intro to the graduate

 I was a student in PFA in the project management team during the last three years of my studies, so I was familiar with the Graduate Programme and the culture and atmosphere in PFA in general.
 We also had a graduate in my team, so I had a clear idea of what the programme involved and where it could take me on my personal and professional journey.

-During my time as a student assistant, I had some touch points with Strategic Health, where I got to meet the team.
+During my time as a student assistant, I had some touchpoints with Strategic Health, where I got to meet the team.
 It felt like a great match to me especially because strategic health is purposeful for our customers and for PFA, and the team was very accommodating, yet professional and inspirational, so I applied for the position.
 Luckily, they also saw the match.

 What attracted you to PFA as an employer?

 PFA has a strong culture and it’s a good place to explore different roles as it’s a large company with many opportunities.
 Having a generalist profile there are various options to grow within the company.
-Moreover, I find that PFA values a good and healthy work-life which I believe is crucial for a balanced life.

-Though the onboarding days were super intense, we received extensive knowledge on PFA’s complex business model which have proven to be valuable in my work.
-During the programme, we have different bootcamps reflecting on where we are on our journey.
-We have held bootcamps i.e., in facilitation as well as visual communication and argumentation which are practical tools when I’m meeting or facilitating workshops with customers.
+During the programme, we have different boot camps reflecting on where we are on our journey.
+We have held bootcamps i.e., in facilitation as well as visual communication and argumentation which are practical tools when I’m meeting or facilitating workshops with customers or doing sales pitches.

 In addition, I really appreciate the network I received within the Graduate Programme.
 I like to engage with both my colleagues in my team and the other graduates in PFA.
-Even though we come from very different backgrounds, my fellow graduates have become a great part of my everyday life, and we like to do all sorts of things together – whether it being an after-work dinner or a cold dip in Nordhavn.
+Even though we come from very different backgrounds, my fellow graduates have become a great part of my everyday life, and we like to do all sorts of things together – whether it being an after-work dinner or a cold dip in Nordhavn, or traveling.

 What has surprised you the most about working at PFA?

 How complex and broad working with pension and insurance is.
 Maybe you don’t see yourself working with pension or insurance, but PFA is so much more than that.
 Health has for example become an important cornerstone in our strategy and being a part of this important agenda really motivates me.
-It’s such a complex business where many different clever minds get work together to create the best solutions for our customers.
+It’s such a complex business where many different clever minds get to work together to create the best solutions for our customers.

 Having more than 1.3 million customers, we do have a big voice and influence – both in political discussions, at workplaces and to every each of customers who might meet PFA at certain points in their lives.

-Biggest challenge as a graduate so far?
+Biggest challenge as a graduate?

 Advice to other applicants?

 Actively reflect upon how you can contribute to the culture and be open about your values.
-Also reflect upon your position in a team and your expectations from a graduate programme.
+Also, reflect upon your position in a team and your expectations from a graduate programme.

 How do you see your future with PFA?